-Dihydromyricetin (DHM) is a flavonoid extracted from the Japanese Raisin Tree and other plant species.
+Dihydromyricetin, also abbreviated as DHM, is a flavonoid extracted from the Japanese Raisin Tree and other plant species.
 It has traditionally been used to treat liver disease and hangovers, but studies have shown that it also has numerous other benefits and positive effects on overall health.

 In this article, we will discuss the benefits of Dihydromyricetin (DHM) and why you should consider supplementing Dihydromyricetin (DHM).

 Dihydromyricetin is a strong flavonoid and antioxidant.
 Discover these 10 powerful Dihydromyricetin (DHM) benefits: